mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 >
 >B: In **my** code?
 Impossible!
 The constructor calls `PurchaseHats`, which calls `CheckWeather`, which would have returned an error if the buffer length was incorrect.
 Try actually **reading** the entire 200k line codebase before you even **begin** to entertain the notion that I'm capable of a mistake.

 Look for ways to refactor the code or add comments that make the code's correctness obvious.
-If the confusion stems from obscure language features, switch to language mechanisms that make your logic intelligible to non-experts.
+If their confusion stems from obscure language features, rewrite your code using mechanisms that are intelligible to non-experts.

 ## Communicate your responses explicitly

 A scenario I run into frequently is, after I give someone notes, they'll update their code to address *some* of my feedback, but they don't respond directly to any of my notes.
 Now we're in an ambiguous state.
-Did they miss my other notes or are they still working on the rest?
+Did they miss my other notes or are they still working?
 If I begin reviewing again, I'm potentially wasting my time on a half-finished changelist.
 If I wait, I might create a deadlock where both of us are waiting on the other to make the next move.

 Establish conventions on your team that make it clear who's "holding the baton" at any point during a review.
-Either the author is working on edits or the reviewer is working on their feedback.
-There should never be a situation where the review is stalled because nobody knows who's supposed to make the next move.
+Either the author is working on edits or the reviewer is writing feedback.
+There should never be a situation where the review is stalled because nobody knows who's working on the changelist.
 A simple way to do this is by writing a changelist-level comment to say you're passing the code back to the reviewer.

 TODO: Screenshot of someone saying, "Updated!
 Please take a look."